Best Practices Conference

 - Project-based and case-based learning;

-- Learning outcomes that address transferable skills employers are looking for;
+- Learning outcomes that address skills needed for employment;

 - Interdisciplinary teaching/learning;

 - Scholarly activities in the residence halls;